How to influence the electoral processes and hack government elections?

 HOW DATA COLLECTED IN MASS SURVEILLANCE IS USED IN TRADITIONAL MEDIA TO INFLUENCE ELECTORAL PROCESS?

 Advertisements in radio, newspapers or television channels: It is more common to see newspapers or magazines explicitly supporting a candidate or political party.
 Newspapers receive their revenues, making it easier for political parties and candidates to pay for a positive opinion in the publication.
 As read above, these media can be local and specialized, so candidates use once again the tools of tracking, mass surveillance and population analysis to meet the objectives and pay for publications focused on areas where they must reinforce the presence of a certain candidate or political party.
-Also a political parties or candidates can pay to promote an investigation to disqualify other candidates or political parties.
+Also political parties or candidates can pay to promote an investigation to disqualify other candidates or political parties.

-Physical Announcements (brochures, billboards, etc.): This is another media that is commonly found in the hands of private companies, this is the media that has the greatest advantage in terms of visibility, as a billboard is placed in a suitable location based on data from mass surveillance and geo segmentation it can attract the gaze of millions of people daily.
+Physical Announcements (brochures, billboards, etc.): This is another media that is commonly found in the hands of private companies, this media that has the greatest advantage in terms of visibility, as a billboard is placed in a suitable location based on data from mass surveillance and geo segmentation so it can attract the gaze of millions of people daily.

 How an authoritarian government can misuse this information?